Smart Export Guarantee explained: how much could you save?

 The Feed-in Tariff (FIT) was a scheme the government launched in 2010, to reward people for producing their own electricity at home.

 Those who receive FIT get 2 payments: one for the electricity they generate, and another for the electricity they export to the grid.
-The export payment is “deemed”, or estimated, to be around half of the total electricity generated.
+The export payment is either based on meter readings, or “deemed”/estimated to be around half of the total electricity generated.

 FIT closed to new applicants in 2019.
 The SEG was launched on New Year’s Day in 2020, to replace it.
 There are 3 key differences: